bagnaram/terraform-k8s-cluster/README.md

     cloud-provider: "aws"
 ```
 3. Run `sudo kubeadm init --upload-certs --config=kubeadm.conf`
-  a.
-Once this completes, capture the output of the `kubeadm init` command.
+  1. Once this completes, capture the output of the `kubeadm init` command.
 There will be a control plane join command, and a worker node join command.
 4. SSH into the rest of the control plane nodes.
-  a.
-Create the following control plane node join config file `kubeadm.conf`
+  1. Create the following control plane node join config file `kubeadm.conf`
 ```
 apiVersion: kubeadm.k8s.io/v1beta2
 kind: JoinConfiguration